aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `/usr/local/opt/php@7.2/bin/pecl`
 `/usr/local/opt/php@7.2/sbin/php-fpm`

-After we install the latest PHP version or after we install and switch to an older version we can run `pecl install` to add the extension we need.
-We can add the --force flag to the pecl install command in the case where pecl mistakingly thinks that the extension is already installed.

 ## Conclusion

-pecl install --force xdebug
-pecl install --force memcached

-In this article I listed the steps to take to install brew and then use brew to install multiple PHP versions.
+In this article I listed the steps to take to install the Homebrew package manager for the macOS. and then use brew to install multiple PHP versions.

 The following resources were used to produce this article: